MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/PYTHON/README.md

     - ● Find second largest number in a list
     - ● Intersection of two lists
     - ● Check if two lists are identical
-    - ● Maximum and minimum element’s position in a lis   -
+    - ● Maximum and minimum element’s position in a list  -